Jbleezy/BO2-Reimagined/README.md

 * Added perk bottle model from Origins to all maps
 * Deals same damage on all maps
 * Damages all zombies at once on all maps
+* Players no longer take damage from fire zombie death explosions
-* Players no longer take 1 fall damage when not diving
+* Players no longer take 1 damage from falling when not diving
 * Fixed player hit audio playing from explosive damage

 ### Deadshot Daiquiri